Getting Dicey with Critical Role

 In June 2022, a new Legend of Vox Machina dice set dropped (first in the US store) that’s slightly different than the other Vox Machina sets, the look is pearly gold and white material with purple ink, similar to the Chessex Gemini or HD Blend designs.
 The accompanying bag has a more velvety design and the dice don’t use the Avalore mould of the other VM sets.
 The logo on the d20 are the “VM” insignia that are also used on one of the d20s for the Legend of Vox Machina Kickstarter dice set.

-Mighty Nein Dice Sets
+Mighty Nein Polysets

 In March 2022, the first Mighty Nein dice sets were rolled out in the Critical Role stores, starting with three sets for Caduceus, Mollymauk and Yasha.
 These sets are in the same mould as the Vox Machina dice sets, the Die Hard Dice exclusive Avalore mould.